verdaux/BookNotes/Phrases/Impressors 4.md

 - [ ] And forget not that the earth delights to feel your bare feet and the winds long to play with your hair.
 - [ ] Man is born crying.
 When he cries enough, he dies.
 - [ ] Temper’s the one thing you can’t get rid of by losing it.
+- [ ] This is your life and it’s ending one minute at a time.
 Man 2: No, that’s what life is for.
 —The Lift (2000)